kavya-kodam/Amazon-Clone/README.md

 # Amazon-Clone
-It is just an amazon clone.
+It is just an Amazon clone.
-I used HTML, CSS to make it.
+I used HTML and CSS to make it.
+It's just the Home page of Amazon without any links or anything.